bscs24132/ADBMS_Project1/README.md

 Users can follow or unfollow anyone, whether they are writers or readers.
 This happens on a user’s profile page using `POST /users/{id}/follow`.

 **Profile Page**
-Users can view other users’ profiles, showing username, bio, profile picture, role, join date, and follower/following counts.
+Users can view other users’ profiles, showing username, bio, role, join date, and follower/following counts.
 Clicking followers/following shows a list of those users.
 Writers have extra tabs for Books, Notebooks, and Group Chats.
 This uses `/profile/{id}` and `GET /users/{id}`.

 **Edit Profile**
-Users can edit their own bio and profile picture via `/profile/edit` using `PUT /users/profile`.
+Users can edit their own bio etc via `/profile/edit` using `PUT /users/profile`.

 **Books Search**
 Users can search for approved books by title keyword.
 Results show the cover, title, author, price, and a short description.
 This is on `/search` under the "Books" tab using `GET /books?search=`.